How to Cook Fish for Dogs – 5 Simple Fish Recipes for Dogs

 I love to cook for my dogs.
 And they love to eat homemade dog food and DIY treat!
 You should watch them scarf it up. 🙂 But I wasn’t really sure when I started with cooking for Millie and Tillie on how to cook fish for dogs.

 So I went on a mission to learn and started trying out all kinds of recipes.
 I found 5 that I really like and that I’m sharing with you here.
+I also learned how to cook turkey and you can find that in my Dog Thanksgiving Dinner Recipes post.

 I’m also going to give you some tips on the best fish for dogs and how to make sure that your dogs are safe when eating fish.